serch405/flask-app/README.md

 This Flask app was created as a test object for automated tests.
 It allows a logged-in user to download static files and showcases the usage of iFrames.

 # Preconditions
-1. Create a new virtual environment and activate it
+1. Create a new virtual environment
 ```
 python3 -m venv venv
 ```
-2. Activate a virtual environment
+2. Activate the virtual environment

 on Windows:
 ```